SakuraKaslana/angelina-chan-sc/README.md

 Thanks to giabao06 for the 24/7 hosting; Hyngwarus, Freelance and others for testing the bot; Akuba for helping me realize how dumb I am; And some guys on StackOverflow for helping me make it work

-## Notes
-- ~~As of 2022-04-13, Sakura Kaslana is temporary on hiatus so there will be no feature updates, only bugfixes.~~ he resurrected /s -giabao06

-- 2022-05-06, Sakura Kaslana is back on the project, but with limited activities.
-Seyun Sky is now a part of this too.

-- 2022-10-01: Sakura on hiatus again.
-No new features, only bugfixes.